 Spanish lavender is native to Mediterranean and North African regions with poor soil and does best without any fertilization, but it requires excellent drainage for good growth.
-If the soil is high in clay and drains slowly, add some coarse sand at planting to improve its drainage.
+If the soil is high in clay and drains slowly, amend the soil with coarse sand at planting to improve its drainage.

 Mulching, Harvesting and Pruning

-Adding mulch to the soil under Spanish lavender plants helps keep down weeds that can compete for soil nutrients and water, but keep mulch back a few inches from the each plant's base and use a nonorganic mulch such as pea gravel to deter fungal growth.
+Adding mulch to the soil under Spanish lavender plants helps keep down weeds that can compete for soil nutrients and water.
+Keep mulch back a few inches from the each plant's base and use a nonorganic mulch such as pea gravel to deter fungal growth.

 Harvest lavender as cut flowers or for drying once blossoms show deep color, cutting stems during the cool morning hours once dew has dried from the plants.
 Keep flowers cool and out of the sun to preserve their fragrance.
-Wipe cutting blades with rubbing alcohol between each cut to prevent spread of plant disease.
+Wipe cutting blades on your pruning shears with rubbing alcohol between each cut to prevent the spread of plant disease.

 Pruning Spanish lavender regularly helps encourage branching and a second flush of flower buds.
 Remove about one-third of each plant's stems, being careful not to remove all leaves.
 Cut off any remaining spent flowers.